soheegoo/markus-autotesting/README.md

 ==============================

 The Automated Testing Engine (ATE) allows instructors and tas to run tests on students submissions and automatically create marks for them.
+It also allows students to run a separate set of tests and self-assess their submission.

-It consists of a client component integrated into MarkUs, and a server component that can be deployed together with MarkUs or standalone.
-Testing jobs are queued and served using a first in first out strategy, managed by the gem Resque on the client and server side.
+ATE consists of a client component integrated into MarkUs, and a standalone server component.
+Testing jobs are queued using the gem Resque with a first in first out strategy, and served one at a time or concurrently up to a configurable limit.

-## 1. Requirements and Installation
+## 1. Installation

 The client requirements are already included in a MarkUs installation.

+To install the server, run the top level `install.sh` script with parameters..TODO

+To restart the server, run the `start_resque.sh`..TODO

+To install a tester, run the `install.sh` script in the respective tester dir.
+We come with a set of ready-to-use testers (python+java (cite uam), sql, jdbc, xquery)..TODO

+To create an environment for a course, run the `create_test_env.sh` script..TODO

-If you are a MarkUs developer, you can skip the requirements for the server.
+If you are a MarkUs developer, you can just `bundle install --deployment`..TODO

-The server requires `ruby`, `redis-server`, `bundler` and the gems listed in the Gemfile.
-Copy the 'server' directory to the server machine, cd into it and run `bundle install --deployment` to install the gems.

 ## 2. Running ATE